 In 1209, a dispute at Oxford resulted in 2 scholars being executed, and numerous others leaving to set up a rival university in Cambridge.
 Thankfully, higher education is a lot less dangerous in the 21st century!

-In the next few hundred years, highly successful institutions began springing up across Europe, including in Scotland, such as the University of Glasgow and the University of Aberdeen.
+In the next few hundred years, highly successful institutions began springing up across Europe, including in Scotland, such as the University of Glasgow.
 But, thanks to the power and influence of Oxford and Cambridge, no new universities were allowed to form in England for 600 years!

 It wasn’t until the Industrial Revolution in the 1800s that new English universities came into being.
 With new industries and technologies came the need for new skills and a better workforce.
 This led to the creation of a number of ‘red brick‘ universities, including the University of Liverpool and the University of Birmingham.